macstadium/orka-actions-connect/README.md

 ### Master

-You simply need one or more long-living GitHub Actions self-hosted runners tagged as 'master'.
+You simply need one or more long-living GitHub Actions self-hosted runners labeled 'master'.
 You can stand these up in Orka's K8s Sandbox for HA, or in Docker running on a sibling VM in Orka.

 >[Example `docker run` command](https://github.com/jeff-vincent/orka-actions-connect/blob/main/master/start_master.sh)